19lmyers/cse110-w21-group14/admin/misc/rules.md

 Mon Morera

 ## 2. Primary Means of Communication and Expectations
-> State your team’s agreed upon various means of communication and expectations for response.
-(Example: All members will be expected to read emails from anyone in the group on a daily basis and respond in not more than 12 hours.)
+Our group's primary method of communication is Slack.

+We encourage members to turn on their notifications and react or respond promptly to messages so our group stays in-sync and everyone knows what is going on.
+If that is not possible, members are expected to check Slack at least once a day at minimum.

 ## 3. Scheduling Meetings
-> Agreed upon means of scheduling meetings.
-(Example: Team will agree, at the end of each class, to set any meetings times and agenda needed before the next class and beyond if possible.
-Team members will take turns to send out a reminder of the meeting with an agenda within eight hours after the class.)
+Before every meeting, one team member will prepare an agenda (usually based on assignments due).

+Every Sunday morning, the team leads will send out a When2Meet on Slack to determine the best meeting times for that week.
+Team members are expected to fill it out accurately and comprehensively.

+If someone misses a meeting, they are expected to ask questions and look at the meeting minutes to ensure they are caught up.

 ## 4. General Responsibilities for All Team Members
-> This element of the team working agreement is the list of rules/agreements or the contract that all members agrees to live by.
+Team members are expected to:
+- Treat their fellow team members with respect
+- Ask questions and stay on top of things
+- COMMUNICATE and keep each other updated
+- Follow through with assigned duties, or reach out for help

+In addition, team members will be expected to record meeting minutes on a rotating basis.

 ## 5. Conflict Resolution
-> Each team should have an agreed-upon approach to addressing issues that may arise.
-For example, if a team member is not meeting deadlines, the team agrees to do X [specific action decided by the team] to address the problem before bringing the issue to a TA or professor.
+To resolve any conflicts that may arise, team members should speak with each other and attempt to work out a resolution, as a group if necessary.
+Conflicts can and will happen, so team members need to be willing to listen to each other.

+If a resolution cannot be reached for a major decision, we will come to a decision via majority vote.
+Ties will be settled by the team leads, and if necessary, the TA.

 ## 6. Expectations of Faculty and TA's
-> Suggested Statement: If a team member fails to live up to this agreement, the situation may be reported to the staff, but the team will still be responsible for submitting a completed assignment.
+If a team member fails to live up to this agreement, the situation may be reported to the staff, but the team will still be responsible for submitting a completed assignment.
 Staff will be available to meet with teams to resolve issues.

 ## 7. Team Members Sign and Date